project-oak/oak/rfcs/1440_generic_planner_node.md

   http_invocation_receiver: bool,
 }

-/// A static channel definition. struct ChannelTemplate {
+/// A dynamic channel definition template. struct ChannelTemplate {
-  /// Unique name of the channel.
+  /// The template for createing the unique name of the channel.
+This can
+  /// contain tokens, e.g "user_{$user_id}".
   name: String,

   /// The template for constructing the label associated with the channel using